Defective Coloring on Classes of Perfect Graphs: NP-hardness on Cographs

-We start our reduction from an instance of \Part\ where the set of elements $A$ is partitioned into four equal-size sets as in Theorem \ref{thm:partition}.
+\begin{proof} We start our reduction from an instance of \Part\ where the set of elements $A$ is partitioned into four equal-size sets as in Theorem \ref{thm:partition}.
 We first transform the instance by altering the sizes of all elements as follows: for each element $x\in A_i$ we set $s'(x) := s(x) + 5^i B + 5^5n^2B$ and we also set $B' := B+B\cdot\sum_{i=1}^4 5^i+ 4\cdot 5^5 n^2B$.
 After this transformation our instance is ``ordered'', in the sense that all elements of $A_{i+1}$ have strictly larger size than all elements of $A_i$.
 Furthermore, it is not hard to see that the answer to the problem did not change, as any quadruple that used one element from each $A_i$ and summed up to $B$ now sums up to $B'$.
 In addition, we observe that in the new instance the condition that exactly one element must be used from each set is imposed by the element sizes themselves: a quadruple that contains two or more elements of $A_4$ will have sum strictly more than $B'$, while one containing no elements of $A_4$ will have sum strictly less than $B'$.
 Similar reasoning can then be applied to $A_3,A_2$.
 We note that the element sizes now have the extra property that $s'(x) \in (B'/4 - 5B'/n^2, B'/4 + 5B'/n^2)$.
+Indeed, the largest possible size is at most $M = B+5^4B +5^5Bn^2$, while $B'/4 \ge 5^5Bn^2$, so $M-B'/4 \le 5^4B + B \le 5B'/n^2$.
+Similarly, the smallest value is at least $L = 1 + 5B + 5^5Bn^2$ while $B'/4 \le 5^5Bn^2 + 5^5B$ so $B'/4-L \le 5^5B$

 We now construct an instance of \DC\ as follows.
 We set $\D=B'$ and $\C=n$.
 To construct the graph $G$, for each element $x\in A_2\cup A_3\cup A_4$ we create an independent set of $s'(x)$ new vertices which we will call $V_x$.
 For each element $x\in A_1$ we construct two independent sets of $s'(x)$ new vertices each, which we will call $V_x^1$ and $V_x^2$.
 Finally, we turn the graph into a complete $5n$-partite graph, that is, we add all possible edges while retaining the property that all sets $V_x$ and $V_x^i$ remain independent.